RavindraBhoi/Archlinux/README.md

----
 # Archlinux installation made easy with my custom script!!
-8-)
 ---
 #### Install archlinux under few minutes.
 It works on both Clean install and Dualboot with windows.
 ___
 #### The Script is for Intel and AMD x86_64 architecture.
 ___
 ### 1. Download the ISO of Archlinux.
-Download the Archlinux ISO from: https://archlinux.org/download/ .
+Download the Archlinux ISO from [Download Archlinux](https://archlinux.org/download/) .
 Scroll down on the download page and download from your nearest mirror.

 ### 2.Make a Bootable USB